Kotlin/kotlinx.serialization/README.md

-# Kotlin serialization runtime library
+# Kotlin serialization runtime library for JVM and JS

 Kotlin serialization plugin consists of three parts: a gradle compiler plugin, an IntelliJ plugin and a runtime library.
 This is the runtime library.
 To build any project with serialization (including this one), you'll